Am I anxious just because I’m made this way or is it because I learned to be this way? (at least in part)

 We get into a groove of behaving and thinking in certain ways.
 We get into a scenario, in my case, up and coming social situations, and I learned to be anxious in those moments (anticipatory anxiety).
 Like any habit, we follow the same behaviour each time the situation arises.

 Problems are mental chew toys, and the future has many of them.
 We ruminate on them, ‘chew the cud’ because it’s a habit we have picked up.
 It gives our minds something to do but doesn’t help a lot.
+So anxiety I feel has become a habit for many of us.
+The wild, and negative speculation about the future becomes our habitual goto place when facing uncertainty.

 We engage our minds because that’s the behaviour we think will do us most good.
 Then the more you think the more you want to think, becoming almost like an addiction.